smarthome-go/.github/profile/README.md

 ## Hardware
 As of April 27, 2022 the only way to make Smarthome interact with the real world is through the use of [node](https://github.com/smarthome-go/node), a Hardware interface which is required in order to interact with most generic 433mhz remote-sockets.
 Naturally, the use of node requires physical hardware in order to communicate with remote sockets.

+However, support for additional hardware, for example Zigbee devices is planned and would open additional possibilities, for example integration with other hardware.

+## Getting Started
+A guide for getting started can be found [here](./docs/Quickstart.md).